Menalamba rebellion: Suppression

 The resistance movement was mostly put down by the French military by 1900, although revolts continued in west, northwest and east Madagascar until 1903.

 The rebellion destroyed hundreds of churches and killed an unknown number of Malagasy religious figures as well as five foreign missionaries.
 Jacques Berthieu, a Jesuit priest executed by the rebellion, was declared a martyr and saint of the Catholic Church in 2012.

-The number of Malagasy deaths as a result of the rebellion may have reached 100,000, while French deaths - from disease as well as violent causes - were in the hundreds.
+The number of Malagasy deaths as a result of the rebellion may have reached 100,000, while French deaths – from disease as well as violent causes – were in the hundreds.

+Aftermath

+The French government determined that a civil governor was incapable of ensuring order and submission of the Malagasy people, and so deposed the queen in 1897, dissolved Merina monarchy, and installed a military government headed by Gallieni.
+Queen Ranavalona III was exiled to Réunion and later to Algeria, where she died in 1917 without ever being allowed to return to Madagascar.